jtenner/libtelnet-ts/README.md

 ## V. MCCP2 compression

-This feature is not enabled for libtelnet-ts yet, but the following docs and methods will be enabled soon.

 The MCCP2 (COMPRESS2) TELNET extension allows for the compression of all traffic sent from server to client.
 For more information:

 http://www.mudbytes.net/index.php?a=articles&s=mccp

-In order for libtelnet to support MCCP2, zlib must be installed and enabled when compiling libtelnet.
-Use -DHAVE_ZLIB to enable zlib when compiling libtelnet.c and pass -lz to the linker to link in the zlib shared library.

-libtelnet transparently supports MCCP2.
+`libtelnet-ts` transparently supports MCCP2.
 For a server to support MCCP2, the application must begin negotiation of the COMPRESS2 option using telnet_negotiate(), for example:

 `telnet.negotiate(TelnetCommand.WILL, TelnetOption.COMPRESS2);`

-If a favorable DO COMPRESS2 is sent back from the client then the server application can begin compression at any time by calling `telnet.beginCompress2().
+If a favorable `DO COMPRESS2` is sent back from the client then the server application can begin compression at any time by calling `telnet.beginCompress2().